A Lipschitz spaces view of infinitely wide shallow neural networks: Strong KRu convergence of minimizers in the infinite data limit

 Then with probability $1$, the sampled data $\{(x_i,y_i)\}_{i \in \N}$ are such that for any sequence of minimizers as in \eqref{eq:minimisers_N_beta}, there is a subsequence that converges as $N \to \infty$ and $\beta \to 0$ to a solution

-\end{theorem} \begin{proof} Let $\mu^* \in \KRu(\Theta)$ be such that $y=f_{\mu^*}(x)$ $\rho$-a.e. (which exists because we assumed that the model is well specified) but otherwise arbitrary.
+\end{theorem} \begin{proof} Let $\mu^* \in \KRu(\Theta)$ be such that $y=f_{\mu^*}(x)$ $\rho$-a.e. (which exists because we assumed a well-specified model) but otherwise arbitrary.
 Comparing the value of the objective function~\eqref{eq:minimisers_N_beta} at $\mu^*$ and the minimizer $\mu_N^\beta$, with probability $1$ over the sequence $\{(x_i,y_i)\}_{i \in \N}$ (in the countably infinite product probability space that makes all of them iid random variables, which is unique, see \cite[Prop.~10.6.1]{Coh13}) we get